cosholyknight/jobs-website/README.md

 # Jobs Website
 This is an online Job Website for both employees and recruiters which implemented ReactJS for front-end and Spring Boot for back-end, MySQL for database.
+The UI is inspired from Traversy Media.
 ## Functionalities
 ### Job
 - Create Job